matiasgimenezdev/array-methods/README.md

 ## .concat()

-The [`concat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) is used to _merge two or more arrays_.
+The [`concat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) method is used to _merge two or more arrays_.
 This method does not change the existing arrays, but instead returns a new array.

 ```javascript
 const firstArray = ['a', 'b', 'c'];